 The parent company of the VIB Group, VIB Vermögen AG, is classified as a large corporation pursuant to Section 267 of the German Commercial Code (HGB).
 Pursuant to Section 290 HGB, in conjunction with Section 293 HGB, VIB Vermögen AG is required to prepare consolidated financial statements.
-Due to the inclusion of VIB Vermögen AG and all its subsidiaries in the consolidated financial statements of DIC Asset AG, Frankfurt am Main, from the 2022 fiscal year, however, the requirement to produce separate consolidated financial statements for VIB Vermögen AG no longer applies.
-The consolidated financial statements in accordance with the provisions of the IASB continue to be prepared on a voluntary basis (Sect.
+Due to the inclusion of VIB Vermögen AG and all its subsidiaries in the consolidated financial statements of DIC Asset AG, Frankfurt am Main, from the 2022 fiscal year, however, the requirement to produce separate consolidated financial statements in accordance with the provisions of the IASB continue to be prepared on a voluntary basis (Sect.
 315e [3] HGB).